Employment Eligibility Verification

 Criminal Background Checks

-It is the policy of Indiana University that all new Staff and Temporary employees have certain credentials and other background information verified as a condition of employment.
+It is the policy of Indiana University that all new Staff and Part-Time employees have certain credentials and other background information verified as a condition of employment.
 Included in the verified background information is a criminal background and sex offender registry check.

 In addition, the University policy on Programs Involving Children requires that programs must ensure that all faculty and academic appointees, staff, students, volunteers, or other personnel who will work with children have been subject to a criminal background and sex offender registry check within the last five years.